renkun-ken/rlist-tutorial/Features/Mapping.md

 # Mapping

-Suppose we load the [data](../data/sample.json) represented by the following table:
+Suppose we load the [data](../data/sample.json) which is represented by the following table:

 | Name | Age | Interests | Expertise |
 |------|-----|----------|----------|
 | Ken | 24 | reading, music, movies | R:2, C#:4, Python:3 |
 | James | 25 | sports, music | R:3, Java:2, C++:5 |
 | Penny | 24 | movies, reading | R:1, C++:4, Python:2 |

+`list.load()` is designed for loading data from given data source.
+The data source can be either local or remote and the function by default uses the file extension to decide the way to read it.

 ```r